 Step 3: Highlight and copy the prompt you want to use (Ctrl/Cmd + C or right click on your mouse and press Copy).

-Step 4: In the Wudpecker app, open the notes of the meeting that you want to extract this information from.
+Step 4: On Wudpecker, open the notes of the meeting that you want to extract this information from.

-Step 7: Paste (Ctrl/Cmd + V) the prompt that you copied and press Enter.
-You should see the AI answer being generated in real time.
+Step 5: Paste (Ctrl/Cmd + V) the prompt that you copied under the “Ask Wudpecker” section and press Enter.
+You should be able to see the AI answer being generated in real time.

 Conclusion

-No more shall developers live in the dread of incessant meetings, fearing the loss of valuable coding time.
+No more shall developers live in the dread of pointless meetings, fearing the loss of valuable coding time.

-With these strategic prompts, we believe you can draw the fine line between meeting engagement and keeping your fingers dancing on the keyboard.
+With these strategic prompts and using them on Wudpecker, we believe you can effortlessly draw the fine line between meeting engagement and keeping your fingers dancing on the keyboard.

 So, put on your headphones, dive into the world of code, and let the push notifications of a successful git push bring a smile to your face.
 Meetings?
 You've got them covered with efficient, actionable insights.
 After all, we're here to code the future, one line at a time!